samareshbera/5giitjammu/README.md

 ![Screenshot 2023-05-29 153657](https://github.com/samareshbera/5giitjammu/assets/134690717/65844f36-9a46-439d-82af-ccd6f9afb25d)

-a) UE (User Equipment)
+ UE (User Equipment)
-b) gNB (gNodeB)
+ gNB (gNodeB)

-Firstly, we have to create the NAT Network for all the virutal machines, name it as a 5G network with IP address- 10.0.2.0/24
+Firstly, we have to create the NAT Network for all the virutal machines, name it as a 5G network with IP address - 10.0.2.0/24

 Ensure that you have all the updated packages installed in Ubuntu.